observablehq/plot/CONTRIBUTING.md

-# Observable Plot - Development
+# Observable Plot - Contributing

+Observable Plot is released under the ISC license.
+You are welcome to fork this repository and to send us pull requests to contribute bug fixes or new features.

-To develop Observable Plot, clone this repository and install its dependencies:
+To develop Observable Plot locally, clone this repository and install its dependencies:

 ```
 git clone git@github.com:observablehq/plot.git